google/site-kit-wp/readme.txt

 **Fixed**

+* Fix a potential error when creating a new Analytics account.
+See [#7124](https://github.com/google/site-kit-wp/issues/7124).
 * Update Universal Analytics settings UX for consistency with previous interface when GA4 is the primary version and current admin lacks access.
 See [#7028](https://github.com/google/site-kit-wp/issues/7028).
 * Fix accessibility issue where tab navigation could get trapped on dashboard.
 See [#6901](https://github.com/google/site-kit-wp/issues/6901).